 It's tempting to tell your customers about your product's features and benefits.

 But this only sometimes works well because it doesn't allow their imagination to explore other possibilities.
-Instead, show them what they're getting into by giving them an example of how it works in real-life situations.
+Instead, show them what they're getting into by giving an example of how it works in real life.

 Instead of telling your reader what something is and how it works, show them.
 Use action verbs and vivid descriptions that bring your product to life.